GenomiqueENS/toullig/README.md

 ### Example

-I have a directory of a minION run in 2D with barcode.
+I have a directory of a minION run in 2D barcoded.
 If i want just get the fastq sequence of the 'template', the 'complement' and the 'consensus' for the fast5 files in the status/repertory 'fail'.

     bash ./target/dist/toullig-0.2-alpha/toullig.sh fast5tofastq -status fail -type template,complement,consensus /home/user/myRootDirectoryFast5run /home/user/myOutputDirectoryFastq

+    I have a directory of a minION run in 2D not barcoded.
+If i want just get the fastq default sequence for the fast5 files in the status/repertory 'pass'.

+    bash ./target/dist/toullig-0.2-alpha/toullig.sh fast5tofastq -status pass /home/user/myRootDirectoryFast5run /home/user/myOutputDirectoryFastq

+WARNING : This last example is a trap !
+The default type of sequence is transcript or the run is not barcoded and the transcript sequence is not available on nont barcoded run.

 # TrimFastq